This blog, and virtually all my notes, are in plain text files on my computer, published online as plain html files. It’s an informal open notebook.

 That’s what Pollen is for.

-Yes, it supports mathematical markup amongst all the other elaborate typographical.
+Yes, it supports mathematical markup amongst all the other elaborate typographical features.

 Daan Leijen’s Madoko is an even darker horse than Pollen.
 It includes some nifty publish-to-the-web features, native citation support, and fancy maths rendering.
 However it seems quirky, solo, and undermaintained.